xxbeanxx/static-content-classpath-servlet/README.md

-# static-content-classpath-servlet
+# Static Content Classpath Servlet
-Servlet used to serve static content from the classpath.
+A lightweight servlet that can be used to serve static content from the classpath.